vegaprotocol/documentation/versioned_docs/version-v0.53/releases/overview.md

 hide_title: false
 ---

-While there are many open-source components to Vega software, not all of the code is open yet.
-Read on for links to release notes, some of which live in the open repositories on GitHub, and others which are published here.
+The Vega software is publicly available on [GitHub](https://github.com/vegaprotocol).
+Below find summaries of key released features and breaking changes, as well as links to release notes in GitHub.

 [**Vega core software**](#vega-core-software) - Below, find a summary of each version's features and breaking changes.